AA-Turner/pygame-ce/docs/reST/ref/font.rst

    which case the set of names will be searched in order.
    If none of the given names are found, None is returned.

-   .. versionaddedold:: 2.0.1 Accept an iterable of font names.
+   .. versionadded:: 2.0.1 Accept an iterable of font names.

    .. versionchanged:: 2.1.3 Checks through user fonts instead of just global fonts for Windows.